schell/mars/README.md

 </div>

 ## what
-These are a collection of my terraform modules.
+These were a collection of my terraform modules.
 Most are about doing AWS things with Rust.

-Hence the red planet.
-Ferris lives there.
+I've since stopped using terraform, and have moved to my own IaC solution, [teleform](https://github.com/schell/teleform).

 ## why
 Why not?